AnthonyN3/k-orollary/README.md

 Go to ![releases](https://github.com/AnthonyN3/k-orollary/releases) and follow the instructions.

-Note: Images with higher resolutions may require longer processing
+Note: Images with higher resolutions may require longer processing time.
+During computation the application may state it is "not responding", this is normal and just requires you to wait a bit.